 So much to see, so little time.
 How to choose?
-To help you get started, I've listed my top picks for where to go in Switzerland, my plan for your best two-week trip, and tips on when to go.
+To help you get started, I've listed my top picks for where to go in Switzerland, and my plan for your best two-week trip.

 Depending on the length of your trip, and taking geographic proximity into account, here are my recommended priorities:

 - 5 days, add: Luzern and Central Switzerland

 - 7 days, add: Bern and Lake Geneva area, connecting with Golden Pass scenic rail journey